daattali/colourpicker/README.md

 </h2>

-{colourpicker} is available through both CRAN and GitHub:
+`colourpicker` is available through both CRAN and GitHub:

 To install the stable CRAN version: